 Weight & Ease of Use

 Of course, with such a small profile, one would expect a lightweight and easy-to-use saw, which is what the Rotorazer saw is.
-Our experts were impressed with the mere 6.85 pounds and the relatively easy to grip handle.
+I was impressed with the mere 6.85 pounds and the relatively easy to grip handle.
 Even though it’s a corded model, the Rotorazer Compact Circular Saw still offers lots of room for movement because of the small size.

 Blade Sizes and Type

 Aside from the motor, a saw is only as good as its blade.
 The Rotorazer saw comes with three blades, the diamond blade, tungsten carbide blade and also a high-speed steel blade all meant for different purposes.
-Our team stresses using the correct blade for the materials you plan on cutting to prevent the blade from sticking.
+I recommend using the correct blade for the materials you plan on cutting to prevent the blade from sticking.

 The cutting depth for these blades is adjustable and the capacity for the blades are materials no thicker than half an inch.